Manderby/NALib/doc/Readme.txt

 Note that you can also use any of the functions of NALib as callback functions as long as they accept only one pointer parameter and return void.

-You may have to cast mutation functions to NAMutator.
+You may have to cast mutation functions to NAFunc.

-Apart from NAMutator functions, many container structs have built-in iteration functions.
+Apart from NAFunc functions, many container structs have built-in iteration functions.
 In NALib, you usually initialize a struct with a call to one of the following functions: